 Create A Mirror Image Effect With Photoshop

 Learn how to easily mirror an image with Photoshop, turning one side of a photo into a mirror reflection of the other!
-Both the video and text versions are included.
+A step by step tutorial for Photoshop CC, CS6 and earlier.

 In this Photoshop tutorial, we'll learn how to create a classic mirror image effect with any photo by turning one side of the image into a mirror reflection of the other!
 This popular effect is often used in album covers and movie posters, and as we'll see, it's very simple to achieve.
 As always, I'll cover every step along the way so that even if you're a beginner, you can easily follow along!